Having the right job is everything.

 Ultimately, you can say what you like on a CV, but the proof is in the pudding.
 If you can show an employer what you can do rather than rely on them taking your word for it, so much the better.

-However, it’s crucial that your portfolio is relevant.
+However, it’s crucial that your portfolio fits with the position you're applying for.

-If you’re trying to get into email copywriting, your batch of press releases isn’t relevant.
+If you’re trying to get into email copywriting, your batch of press releases isn’t going to be of interest.
 So you’ve got 2 choices: either you try to gain experience in a particular field ASAP, or you’re upfront about your lack of experience.
 Unfortunately, you can’t have it both ways.

 Factor 3: A genuine interest in the market you’ll be writing about